 Associate in Arts Degree

 Download PDFThis program prepares for transfer to a four-year program in business, social sciences or humanities with an international orientation.
 Along with providing a coherent liberal arts base, it provides access to instruction in French, German, Italian, and Spanish.
-Two high school mathematics course or the equivalent, and one year of a laboratory science are required; two years of a foreign language are recommended.
+Two high school mathematics course or the equivalent, and one year of a laboratory science are required; two years of a world language are recommended.

 Goal 1 To develop a range of skills including critical thinking, problem solving